 Typically, the real estate agent is in charge of negotiating and completing the transaction.
 It's a good idea to brush up on your negotiation abilities to guarantee you obtain the best price or feasible terms with your escrow agent.
 Once a purchase agreement is made, you can engage in a formal contract and have funds in an escrow company with a title firm of your choice.
 Communicate often with the title business to ensure that essential elements like a property inspection, appraisal, and title insurance are completed on time.

 Selling your property without the guidance of a real estate agent is possible, and for many people, it is a simple and cost-effective solution.
 However, it is not without additional labor, and it does come with the danger of receiving less money for your home.
 If you decide to sell your house without the help of an agent, make sure you appropriately value your property and continue to educate yourself on what homebuyers are searching for.

 Close The Sale

-Potential purchasers may make a low-ball offer or request repairs.
+Potential purchasers may make a lowball offer or request repairs.
+If not, they could also request credit back instead of covering repair costs at closing.
 It is up to you to decide what you will and will not do to complete the transaction.
 You can even get creative during discussions just to get the sale closed.